Multi-Branch Installation Guide

 Step 3: Verify

-1. Open your booking page (e.g. yourbusiness.yourbooking.au)
+Open your booking page (e.g. yourbusiness.yourbooking.au) in a browser.

 Multiple Database Setup